dwarbler/dwarbler/README.md

 </div>

 I am **Derek Warner**, a computational physics student at the University of Illinois Urbana-Champaign and incoming software engineer at Acorns.
-I love creating highly optimized programs both theoretically and practically.
 Software engineering is not only my job, but my passion, and I strive not to learn it but instead to master it.
+I'm an avid Pythonista and Rustacean, utilizing both languages in a wide variety of projects in the fields of scientific computing, data science, web development and even finance and high frequency trading.

 When I'm not programming, I like to watch anime, read manga, play video games and learn foreign languages.
+You can checkout what I'm watching/reading below

 <div align="center">